 This is a manually made coffee.
 You will need to use a plunger, a cylinder-shaped carafe, and an integrated coffee filter.
 A French press allows you to get a full-body taste of your whole bean coffee.
 The coffee water ratio for this is 71 grams to one liter of water or 1:14.

 Drip Coffee or Pour Over

 This is one of the most popular ways of brewing your coffee.
-You will need a drip coffee machine for this simple process.
+You will need a drip coffee machine or pour-over maker for this simple process.
 The hot water will be pushed towards the ground beans where it is allowed to brew and drip into the carafe.
 You will need to have a filter for your drip coffee.

 The usual coffee water ratio for drip coffee is 1:17.
 If you want a stronger taste, then make it 1:15.
 Both ratios will result in a quality cup of great coffee.